 We believe our cloud-native Confluent Cloud offering represents an important growth opportunity for our business.
 Organizations are increasingly looking for a fully-managed offering to seamlessly leverage data in motion across a variety of environments.
 In some cases, customers that have been self-managing deployments through Confluent Platform subsequently have become Confluent Cloud customers.
 We offer customers a free cloud trial and a pay-as-you-go arrangement to encourage adoption and usage over time.
 We will continue to leverage our cloud-native differentiation to drive our growth.
 We expect Confluent Cloud's contribution to our subscription revenue to increase over time.
-Our Confluent Cloud revenue was \$47.0 million and \$19.7 million for the three months ended June 30, 2022 and 2021, respectively, representing year-over-year growth of 139%, and \$85.9 million and \$33.6 million for the six months ended June 30, 2022 and 2021, respectively, representing year-over-year growth of 156%.
+Our Confluent Cloud revenue increased from \$13.9 million for the three months ended March 31, 2021 to \$38.9 million for the three months ended March 31, 2022, representing year-over-year growth of 180%.
 As we recognize revenue from Confluent Cloud based on usage, our revenue and results of operations may fluctuate from period to period due to varying patterns of customer consumption and adoption trends.